 Why am I Losing Inches but Not Weight?

 Stepping on the scale can offer you one of the most stressful moments – “What if I’m not slimming down?”, “What if I can’t drop weight?”.
 It’s the moment when you get the sentence – have you made it, or not?
-For most people this is the most terrifying moment of their fitness journey.
+For most people, this is the most terrifying moment of their fitness journey.

 Just a few weeks ago, I received a long email from a reader Beth.
 She has been consistently following a diet that she believes is healthy.
 She’s likewise doing some light exercises routinely.
 She has lost 3 inches on her waist.
-But on her scale, it says she has lost 0.5 pounds – after 3 weeks of efforts.
+But on her scale, it says she has lost 0.5 pounds – after 3 weeks of effort.
 You might think what is wrong here?
 How can you lose inches without losing weight?

 Beth couldn’t think it, so she went to her mama’s house and weighed herself there.
 Regardless of the small variation, the decision was close – very little weight loss was going on.
 She had no clue what is going on.